 WMO celebrated its 70th Anniversary in 2020.
 Activities to mark the Organization milestone anniversary start on 23 March – the date the WMO Convention came into force in 1950.
 One year later, WMO became a United Nations specialized agency and, today, WMO Member States and Territories number 193.
 But the history of international cooperation in meteorology dates back much earlier than 1950.
 The International Meteorological Organization (IMO), the predecessor of WMO, originates from the 1873 Vienna International Meteorological Congress decision to draft the rules and statutes of an international meteorological organization to facilitate the exchange of weather information across national borders.
 The 150th anniversary of that event will be celebrated with due pomp in 2023.

-To mark its 70th anniversary, WMO will be holding an exhibit of National Geographic photos from its World’s Water Towers and Highest Weather/Climate Stations series.
-The Weather, Climate, Water exhibit will run for 70 days until the WMO Executive Council, which has been postponed to autumn due to the COVID-19 pandemic.
-In parallel, the WMO Chronology of Weather Science online museum will run a social media slide show campaign.
-Readers are invited to join us on WMO social media channels to fly through the history of weather research on the traces of the people and institutions that have supported the progress of Earth System Science.
+Many of the activities and events to mark the WMO 70th anniversary were postponed due to the COVID-19 pandemic.
+A social media compaign based on the WMO Chronology of Weather Science (online museum) ran on social media, inviting followers to fly through the history of weather research on the traces of the people and institutions that have supported the progress of Earth System Science.
 The experts will accompany you from the beginnings of weather research in the early 20th Century to the advent of the first electronic computers and satellites then onward to the super computers that have revolutionized numerical weather prediction.

 Building on the success of its first seventy years, WMO and its partners in all sectors will continue to work together to secure a better future for mankind and our planet.